Isotopes of xenon

 136Xe 135.907214 (8) 8.87 (16) 0

-Isotopic abundances of Xe
+Isotope abundances of xenon

-In the above picture, the most intense ion is set to 100% since this corresponds best to the output from a mass spectrometer.
-This is not to be confused with the relative percentage isotope abundances which total 100% for all the naturally occurring isotopes.
+Isotope abundances of xenon.
+In the above, the most intense ion is set to 100% since this corresponds best to the output from a mass spectrometer.
+This is not to be confused with the relative percentage isotope abundances which totals 100% for all the naturally occurring isotopes.

 Radiosotope data